cheungbx/SourDoughMaker/README.md

 When the Pause button is pressed and the SourDough process is running, display “Pausing:” on the status line, then pause the SourDough process, and pause the TotalMin count down.
 When the Pause button is pressed and the SourDough process is pausing, display “Running”, then continue the SourDough process, and continue  the TotalMin count down.

-When the Restart button is pressed, reboot and re-initiate from the very beginning.
+When the Restart button is pressed, replace it with the “Confirm to Restart” button.
+When the “Confirm to Restart”  button is pressed, restart the program.

-Runs the following processes in sequence : The Kneading Process then the Degas Process, then the HotProof Process, then the Proof Process then the Bake Process then returns to the Menu-Selection Process.
+Runs the following processes in sequence : The Knead Process then the Degas Process, then the HotProof Process, then the Proof Process then the Bake Process then returns to the Menu-Selection Process.
+When running a processes above , if the Option for that process is zero, logs that that process is skipped, and proceed to the next process. e.g. if the KneadMin is zero, logs “Skipping the Knead Process”, and proceed to the Degas process.
 At the start of each process, highlight the line for that process on the  home page.
 E.g. When the Kneading Process starts, highlight the line for “KneadMin”.

 Any time during these processes, continue to display the RemainingMin in hh:mm format where hh is the hour, mm is the minute, and display a spinning sequence indicator (/, -, \, |) next to the RemainingMin  to show that the SourDough Process is currently running.
 Any time during the SourDough Process, continue to accept input on the Reset Button and the  Pause button on the  home page.
 Ignore any other input from the  home page.